 Who put out this rapper’s early stuff?
 Is there a hole in their artist roster where this artist used to be — a hole you could fill?
 Sure, submit your demo to the bigger name labels, but investigate the smaller ones, too.
 Obviously those ultra indie labels are already on the big labels’ radar, or they wouldn’t be scouting their artists.
 Plus a smaller label might be the better fit for your music, your artistic world view, and your fanbase.

 Another key part of doing your research is finding out the names of the people at the label you’re targeting.
-Who’s the A&R Coordinator at the label?
+Who’s the A&R Coordinator or A&R Administrator at the label?
 You can find good, accurate music industry contact info with record label email addresses for pretty much every label you can think of via the A&R Registry.

 This will save you a lot of online search time, although you can also try to find this info on the label website, by sleuthing around LinkedIn or Twitter, or by doing a bit of Googling.
 Addressing these people by name will show you really care about the label and what they have to offer, and you’ve taken the time to get to know them — isn’t this what you’d want from your potential label, too?
 On an even more basic level, addressing your email or physical mail submission to an actual person at the label gives you a higher chance of them at least opening it.

 Don’t cut corners here.
 Yes, it takes a lot of time to email people individually.
 But it’s really bad form to spam submissions to record labels.
 Im fact, if it looks like you’re just doing an impersonal mass mailing to fifty randomly-selected labels, people are going to be much less likely to read your email or put your CD on.